bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

       *<input>purge volume action=truncate storage=File pool=Full</input>

-   However, normally you should use the :bcommand:`purge` command only to purge a volume from the catalog and use the :bcommand:`truncate` command to truncate the volume on the |bareosSd|.
+   However, normally you should use the :bcommand:`purge` command only to purge a volume from the catalog and use the :bcommand:`truncate` command to truncate the volume on the |sd|.

 resolve
-   :index:`[TAG=Console->Command->resolve] <triple: Console; Command; resolve>` In the configuration files, Addresses can (and normally should) be specified as DNS names.
+   :index:`[TAG=Console->Command->resolve] <single: Console; Command; resolve>` In the configuration files, Addresses can (and normally should) be specified as DNS names.
 As the different components of Bareos will establish network connections to other Bareos components, it is important that DNS name resolution works on involved components and delivers the same results.
 The :bcommand:`resolve` command can be used to test DNS resolution of a given hostname on director, storage daemon or client.

    .. code-block:: bconsole
       :caption: resolve example